lukasbongartz/lukasbongartz.github.io/_projects/1_project.md

 4. Repeat
 {% endhighlight %}

-The key point is that the block updates are independent from one another, which allows us to paralllize.
+The key point is that the block updates are independent from one another, which allows us to parallelize.
+Meanwhile, it preserves local conservation and reversibility.

 To model aggregation, we initilize the grid with a (fixed) seed in the center and randomly distributied (free) particles in a given density.
 The update rules are quite simple: